mitre/bacnet/docs/bacnet.md

 ### Deployment
 1. Identify systems likely to be on the same network / subnet as BACnet devices.
-2. Utilize Lateral Movement or other means to get a CALDERA agent deployed onto one or more of these systems.
+2. Utilize Lateral Movement or other means to get a Caldera agent deployed onto one or more of these systems.
 3. Run the ability **BACnet Who-Is** against a system to scan for BACnet devices accessible to that system.
 4. Run any of the other BACnet abilities in order to locate objects/properties, identify program state, or to impact control.

-*Reference the CALDERA training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*
+*Reference the Caldera training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*

 #### BACnet Sources and Facts